 What impact do clouds have on Earth's climate?
 This is one of the most pressing scientific questions of our time.
 One way NASA is working to answer that question, among others, is by launching the latest in a long line of successful spaceflight instruments, CERES FM6.
 The instrument measures reflected sunlight and thermal radiation emitted by the Earth.

 CERES FM6, or Clouds and Earth's Radiant Energy System Flight Model 6, is a three-channel radiometer that measures both solar-reflected and Earth-emitted radiation from the top of the atmosphere to the Earth's surface.
-CERES measures radiances in three broadband channels: a shortwave channel, a total channel, and an infrared window channel.
+CERES measures radiances in three broadband channels: a shortwave channel, a longwave channel, and a total channel.

-There are currently five CERES instruments on satellites orbiting Earth and taking data.
-CERES is a key component of the EOS and Suomi-NPP observatories.
+There are currently six CERES instruments on satellites orbiting Earth and taking data.
+CERES is a key component of the Earth Observing System (EOS), Suomi National Polar-orbiting Partnership (S-NPP) observatory, and JPSS-1/NOAA 20 observatories.
 The first CERES instrument flew on the Tropical Rainfall Measuring Mission (TRMM) in 1997.
-The instruments were launched on EOS Terra in 1999, Aqua in 2002.
-CERES FM5 is currently flying on the Suomi-NPP satellite mission, and CERES FM6 will fly on the JPSS-1 spacecraft.
-The Radiation Budget Instrument (RBI) is scheduled to fly on the JPSS-2 satellite mission.
-The Joint Polar Satellite System (JPSS) is our Nation's next generation polar-orbiting operational environmental satellite system.
-JPSS is a collaborative program between NOAA and its acquisition agent NASA.
+The instruments were launched on EOS Terra in 1999, Aqua in 2002, Soumi NPP in 2011 and most recently on JPSS-1/NOAA 20 in 2017.

 CERES helps provide measurements of the spatial and temporal distribution of Earth's Radiation Budget (ERB) components.
 This further develops understanding of the links between the ERB and the proprieties of atmosphere and surface that define it.